fonte-wiki/Backup-fonte-wiki/projetos/coletora/en/en/spring.md

 It starts with a spring.
 If I were to devise a cosmology right now, there's where I'd start.
 No fiat lux, no big bang, no igbin snail (though the latter can arguably be interpreted as a spring, can it not?).
 Still: *um olho d'água*.
 A water spring. *Uma fonte*, and here is where it comes full circle - oh no, that's an easy expression in this too easy language that I don't want to overuse.
 No ellyptical circles, please.
 On that I prefer to resort once again to the igbin and think of spirals.
 But that's again diverting from my point, so I'll save this thought - spirals - for later (or rather for earlier, as I did indeed write quite a lot on spirals already).

 New paragraph, start over.
 Pretend you just arrived here, dear oh inexistent reader of these lines I'll eventually delete or let rot and disappear.
 I was writing about springs.
 Water springs.
 In Portuguese, that would be a *nascente* or *olho d'água*.
 But there's another word that I'm trying to approach here: *uma fonte*.
+For *fonte* can be translated as "fountain", that sort of upward-squirting demonstration of water abundance, but it also can mean "source".
+As in "water source".
+And as - through one of those likely poorly-translated anglicisms we Brazilians adopt every so often - "source code".
+Código-fonte.